Shared vs. Dedicated Internet: What's Right for Your Business?

 Video conferencing platforms, cloud-based software applications, social media sites, streaming services, and other essential tech tools all use bandwidth.
 If your bandwidth maxes out, then you will start to notice a decrease in performance when using web-based services and applications.

 Every internet connection should have a specified maximum bandwidth.
 However, not all internet providers guarantee that your bandwidth will consistently perform at maximum capacity.
+Fiber optic internet is currently one of the best available options for meeting the bandwidth and internet speed requirements of most businesses.

 What Is Shared Internet?
 What Is Dedicated Internet?